-10. Financial Abuse
+10. Financial, economic or material Abuse

+- An aspect of coercive control

+- A Perpetrator using or mis-using money or possessions to limit or control the victim's actions and freedom of choice.

 - Theft / fraud

 - Exploitation

 - Pressure in connection with will changing, property ownership, inheritance

 - Internet scamming

 - Misappropriation of property, possessions or benefits

+- Putting contractual obligations in the victim's name

+- •